Home /Compare /Cobalt vs Royal Blue

 Can you use cobalt and royal blue together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 1.74:1.
-Use cobalt as the dominant/darker color and royal blue as the accent or highlight.
+Yes.
+Both cobalt and royal blue are blue shades, so they pair naturally in a monochromatic palette.
+Use cobalt as the dominant color and royal blue as the accent or highlight.

 What is the hex code for cobalt?+